brotkrueml/typo3-matomo-widgets/Documentation/Migration/Index.rst

 =========

 .. important::
-   Before updating from a version before 0.3 to 1.0 or up you should update to version 0.3.2 first and execute the upgrade wizards.
-Then update to the newest version and run the next upgrade wizards.
+   Before updating from a version before 0.3 to 1.x you should update to version 0.3.2 first and execute the upgrade wizards.
+Then update to the newest 1.x version and run the next upgrade wizards.

 .. contents::
    :depth: 2